m1maker/ngt-docs/docs/Foundation/Namespaces/Global/Functions/System and Environment.md

   - `retcode` (int): The return code to use when exiting the application.
 - **Description**: Exits the application with the specified return code.

+### `void abort()`
+- **Return Type**: void
+- **Description**: Terminates the current program immediately.
+The exact behavior of this function may vary depending on the implementation and platform, but it typically causes an abnormal termination with no normal cleanup.
+This function is often used in cases where a fatal error occurs that makes continued execution impossible or unsafe.

 ### `bool get_quit_requested() property`
 - **Return Type**: bool
 - **Description**: Gets a flag indicating whether the quit operation has been requested as a property.